-What is Creatine?
+What Is Creatine?

 Creatine helps to regenerate a molecule called adenosine triphosphate (ATP), your body’s main source of energy.
 When creatine stores in your muscles are depleted, the production of ATP comes to a screeching halt and your energy is dramatically decreased.
-Supplementing with creatine increases the available fuel to power ATP, which can increase muscle strength, size and power output.
+Supplementing with it increases the available fuel to power ATP, which can increase muscle strength, size and power output.

 Who Can Benefit?

-How to Take Creatine
+How To Take Creatine

-When to Take Creatine
+When To Take Creatine

-According to one study, taking creatine after your workout is best.
+According to one study, taking it after your workout is best.
 For the study, 19 male recreational bodybuilders were randomly divided into two groups.
 One group took 5 g of creatine before their workout while the other group took 5 g after their workout.
 For 4 weeks, the men trained 5 days a week and kept their protein intake similar.